Avicii786/Modern-App-Api-Dev/README.md

 Build a Mockup for the Recipe App using the above design

-### Figma Project B: Builidng your own Design for a Talky Chat & Video Messenger App using Figma
+### Project 3: Builidng your own Design for a Talky Chat & Video Messenger App using Figma

 [Talky Chat & Video Messenger App](https://www.figmaresources.com/resources/chat-app)